Skip to main content

 Run webhooks with Amazon SNS and ngrok

-Publishing a message to your SNS topic triggers your HTTPS subscription.
-To publish a message manually:
+Publishing a message to your topic triggers your HTTPS subscription.
+To trigger a webhook call, publish a message to the topic from SNS.
+Confirm your app receives the notification and logs the headers and body in the terminal.

 Inspecting requests